 Cooks usually brush the senbei with flavorings such as octopus, seaweed, shrimp, or any other preferred flavor.
 Though sweet versions are also available, these crackers serve as salty and savory snacks.
 Sesame senbei feature cakes topped with white sesame seeds, which impart a unique flavor to the cakes.

-How does Eisendou make it?
+How does Eisendo make it?

 They only use ingredients “needed by the body,” meaning that it does not use artificial ingredients or preservatives.
 Its most popular variety is Asaichi Senbei Kanmi, a sweet version of the cake made with potato flour instead of the usual rice.